 If you don’t feel like sewing or haven’t mastered that DIY skill yet, don’t worry.
 There are some great DIY door draft stopper no sew methods that will keep your home just as warm and toasty as the sewing projects above.

 Socks/Tights as Door Draft Stoppers

 Knee socks or one leg from a pair of tights make amazing no sew draft stoppers.
 If you don’t want it to look like someone’s leg is leaning against your door, cut off the foot part.
 Instead of sewing the ends, tie them.
 It’s a great rustic, handmade look.
 Many patterns suggest using wheat, rice, or buckwheat as filling, but if you’re concerned about attracting pests or setting off someone’s allergies, try kitty litter or bead stuffing instead.
 Just make sure to take them off your feet first!

 This is awesome!
 Pool noodles are a lot less expensive than buying a draft stopper in the store and they’re amazing for so many DIY projects, including making a great DIY no sew door draft stopper.
 You can make it either double-sided or single-sided for any size door.
 You’ll also need some fabric and glue.
-The whole project takes just a few minutes, so it’s an ideal solution for a super cold day when you suddenly discover a draft you didn’t know was there.
+The whole project takes just a few minutes, so it’s an ideal solution for a super cold day when you suddenly discover an under door draft you didn’t know was there.

 Whether you sew or not, making a draft stopper is easy.
 These DIY door stoppers save you the cost of buying a draft stopper at the store.
 Even better, it reduces your heating costs all winter long!
 We like the double-sided ones for exterior doors and the single-sided ones for interior doors like closets and basements.
 Just our $.02